How to Replace Consonants in Text Online: A Guide to Custom Consonant Substitution

 [?]e[?][?]o [?]o[?][?][?]

-This demonstrates that the tool can substitute each consonant with a word or phrase, not just a single character — useful for creating exaggerated visual effects or markup-style placeholders.
+This shows that the tool can substitute each consonant with a word or phrase, not just a single character.
+Handy for creating exaggerated visual effects or markup-style placeholders.

-You do not need to write a regex, import a library, or open a terminal.
-The browser-based tool on wtools.com handles the logic for you.
+You don't need to write a regex, import a library, or open a terminal.
+The browser-based tool on wtools.com handles all the logic.

 The tool recognizes both uppercase and lowercase consonants.
-This means B and b are both identified and replaced, preserving the positional context of the original text.
+B and b are both identified and replaced, and the positional context of the original text is preserved.

-Processing happens in the browser.
-There is no upload, no queue, and no waiting — paste your text, set the rule, and get output immediately.
+Everything runs in the browser.
+No upload, no queue, no waiting.
+Paste your text, set the rule, get output.

 | Use Case | Replacement Character | Purpose |